 In the evening, bathe in your outdoor bathtub, have an amazing dinner under the stars (greens from the camp’s own vegetable garden), and give Bambi a hug before bedtime (she is the camp’s resident baby gazelle).

 The Ivory Lodge Lion Sands offers the ultimate in bush luxury.
 Surrounded by a richly diverse habitat, teeming with game, beneath endless African skies, this lodge is easily one of the most luxurious lodges on the African plains.
 If Aman Hotels had a safari resort, it would be just like Ivory Lodge.

 Villas are private and are surrounded by untamed bushland.
 All include a private pool, a gorgeous bedroom with integrated lounge areas opening up onto massive dark wood terraces offering astonishing views over the river.

 For your honeymoon, you must stay in their luxurious treehouse, where the only thing separating you from the stars is the swathes of muslin draped over your four-poster bed.
 Spend the hours of dusk fully appreciating the vastness of the bushveld as it transforms from day to night.
 Slumber directly beneath the Milky Way where you may well lose count of the shooting stars.

 Mahali Mzuri is Sir Richard Branson’s East African property located in Kenya’s Maasai Mara ecosystem and perfectly positioned to take advantage of the seasonal great wildebeest migration.

 With just 12 tents, this resort feels ultra-exclusive and is ideal for your honeymoon as you have the bush almost to yourself.
-Cool down in the beautiful 12-metre long infinity-edged swimming pool between game drives and then star gaze until late into the night at this gorgeous property.
+Cool down in the beautiful 12-meter long infinity-edged swimming pool between game drives and then stargaze until late into the night at this gorgeous property.

 4. Linyanti Ebony And Linyanti Bush Camp, Linyanti Wetlands